spicetify/docs/docs/development/themes.md

 ---
-title: Customization
+title: Themes
-description: ✨ How to create Themes for Spicetify.
+description: ✨ Creating Themes for Spicetify.
 ---

-## Themes

 There are 2 places you can put your themes: